Mattlyfe/Cybernatics/README.md

 Create new file

-Name of the folder / name of file (we use Report(date).html for organize) then commit.
+Name of the folder/name of file (we use Report(date).html for organize) then commit.

 Reference: https://www.youtube.com/watch?v=xmK1Q5uzH4w